How you can nurture a customer relationship that will last

 Perceived security of a transaction on your website is a hugely influential factor when it comes to customers being able to trust you as a business.
-Choose a third party payment vendor that is reliable, convenient and using the latest security technology, such as Payzone’s Pay Page, which is securely hosted and has been verified by visa (3D Secure).
+Choose a third party payment vendor that is reliable, convenient and using the latest security technology, such as Payzone’s payment gateway, which is securely hosted and has been verified by visa (3D Secure).
 Consider adding icons such as a padlock or a brief section of text at the checkout area – this will reassure your customer that the transaction is safe and secure.

 Now that we’ve given you some food for thought, why not review how well your business builds customer confidence online, and identify a few actions to improve your website?
 Trust us, some simple changes can make a big difference!